Order Registry (LPOR)

 The Judicial Administrator’s Office of the Louisiana Supreme Court is responsible for developing and disseminating standardized forms, called “Louisiana Uniform Abuse Prevention Order” forms, and for collecting and entering the protection order data from all courts into the registry.

 From this site, you can view and download legal forms and software programs developed by LPOR to assist those who fill out forms on a regular basis.
-You can order LPOR products such as manuals and software on CD-ROM or USB flash drive.
+You can order LPOR products such as manuals and software on USB flash drive.

 Learn more about the LPOR training seminars held annually around the state, and register online to attend.